ddtraveller/TEFLTools/Readings/bob_marley/Unit_5_War_No_More_Trouble_Lyrics.md

 But never attained
 Well, everywhere is war
 Is your war
-See R&B shows near Denver
-Get tickets as low as $64
-You might also like
-Family Matters
-Drake
-Clara Bow
-Taylor Swift
-My Boy Only Breaks His Favorite Toys
-Taylor Swift

 War in the east
 War in the west
 War up north